Rethinking Cross-Modal Interaction in Multimodal Diffusion Transformers: Related Work

-Prior research has explored generating images from text prompts using pre-trained models without requiring further training, employing techniques such as CLIP-guided optimization~\cite{liu2021fusedream, galatolo2021clipglass} to align images with text by optimizing CLIP scores within the model's latent space, and cross-attention-based approaches~\cite{chen2023trainingfree} to enhance spatial layout and details in generated images, thereby improving adherence to the textual description's structure.
+Prior research has explored generating images from text prompts using pre-trained models without requiring further training.
+Some employ techniques such as CLIP-guided optimization~\cite{liu2021fusedream, galatolo2021clipglass} to align images with text by optimizing CLIP scores within the model's latent space.
+Additionally, cross-attention-based approaches~\cite{chen2023trainingfree} are used to enhance spatial layout and details in generated images, thereby improve adherence to the textual description's structure.

 Additionally, more recent research has explored augmenting guidance-based models to enhance semantic control, primarily through layout planning modules~\cite{Xie2023BoxDiffTS, Li2023GLIGENOG, Dahary2024BeYB, Chen2023TrainingFreeLC, Phung2023GroundedTS, Kim2023DenseTG, Yang2024MasteringTD} and feedback-driven optimization~\cite{Sun2023DreamSyncAT, Fan2023DPOKRL, Black2023TrainingDM}.
 Another direction involves attention-based methods~\cite{Chefer2023AttendandExciteAS, Rassin2023LinguisticBI, Meral2023CONFORMCI, Wang2023TokenComposeTD, Agarwal2023ASTARTA, Li2023DivideB} that modify or constrain the attention maps within U-Net models to improve textual alignment.
 However, these attention-based techniques generally do not readily translate to contemporary DiT-based architectures.